joost-morsink/Rest/docs/arch.md

 #### Uniform interface
 ##### Resource identification
 The `Address` identifies a resource uniquely.
-For this property, the Identity library is used to ease manipulation of these values.
+The Identity library is used to ease manipulation of these values.

 ##### Resource manipulation through representations
-This constraint basically boils down to two distinct elements:
+This constraint basically boils down to two distinct components:
 * Representation: Everything is an object in C#, so all entities/resources are represented by a (typed) object.
 * Manipulation: This is just a type of `Capability`.

 ##### Self-descriptive messages
 Responses that contain a resource, contain a typed object.
 The type of the object is a description for the object, making the object self-descriptive.
-Of course some translation needs to be made when the object itself is translated to a more specific format.
+Of course some translation needs to be done when the object itself is translated to a more specific format.

-Internally the type of a message is converted to a `TypeDescriptor` instance that tries to describe the datatype in a formal way.
+Internally the type of a message is converted to a `TypeDescriptor` (see: [Type Descriptors](./typeDesc.md)) instance that tries to describe the datatype in a formal way.
 Obviously there may be inconsistencies between the C#/.Net type system and a formal mathematical one, but these will be mitigated on a case-by-case basis.

 ##### Hypermedia as the engine of application state